MaxymVlasov/dive-action/README.md

 ### Config file

-There are three metrics supported by dive config file.
+There are three metrics supported by the dive config file.
 See [here](https://github.com/joschi/dive#ci-integration) for details.

 ```yaml
 rules: